cavinsaravanan/The-FIRST-Devil-s-Dictionary/GLOSSARY.md

 ## Bumper

 a soft protective device that usually (2010-2014) has a team's number hastily scrawled on with a sharpie marker.
 They tend to be very unique, often in defiance of attempts to standardize such.~ratdude747

+## Buttons

+Items produced by underclassmen team members with little or developing technical skills.
+They are then traded with underclassmen members from other teams.~Mrcope9

 ## C++